How to Report Credit Card Fraud

 Types of credit card fraud

 Even the most careful people fall victim to credit card fraud.
 Why?
 Credit card fraud can occur in many ways.
-Credit cards can be lost or stolen, or someone could steal your mail and gain your personally identifying information.
-Additionally, systems with credit card information could be hacked or broken into.
-Thieves also may use spyware or software that is used to scrape important information from your computer or from the systems of online retailers where you shop.
-Let’s look at a couple of common methods.
+Credit cards can be lost or stolen, for example.
+Someone could access your personally identifying information by stealing your mail or looking over your shoulder at your phone screen.
+Additionally, people may hack systems that contain credit card information.
+Thieves might use spyware, which is software that is used to scrape important information from your computer or from the systems of online retailers where you shop.
+Let’s look at a couple of common credit card fraud methods.

 Reporting credit card fraud

 Knowing how to report credit card fraud is extremely important in resolving the issue.
 If you detect fraudulent charges, call your credit card company as soon as possible.
 The phone number can typically be found on the back of your credit card, or you can find it on the credit card issuer’s website.
-Some, like Discover, may have toll-free numbers and agents available 24 hours a day.
+Some, like Discover, have 24/7, U.S.-based, live customer service.3

 If, in addition to fraudulent charges, you believe your identity has been stolen, you should take a few more steps:

-- Contact the credit bureaus: You’ll want to contact each of the major credit bureaus (TransUnion, Experian®, and Equifax) to place a fraud alert on your credit reports, in which lenders must verify your identity when someone attempts to open a new account under your name.
-There is also a more intense option: placing a credit freeze on your reports with each credit bureau.
-This makes it more difficult for thieves to open an account in your name, by not allowing credit report inquiries unless you temporarily lift the freeze on your report when applying for a new account.
+• Contact the credit bureaus: You’ll want to contact each of the major credit bureaus (TransUnion, Experian®, and Equifax) to place a fraud alert on your credit reports.
+With fraud alerts, lenders must verify your identity when someone attempts to open a new account under your name.
+In serious cases, you may also take a more intense option: placing a credit freeze on your reports with each credit bureau.
+This makes it more difficult for thieves to open an account in your name by preventing credit report inquiries unless you temporarily lift the freeze on your report when applying for a new account.

-- File a police report: It’s important to file an identity theft report with your local police precinct.
-Make sure you keep a copy of the police report, which you may need to submit to creditors and others.
+• File a police report: It’s important to file an identity theft report with your local police precinct if you have evidence that your identity has been stolen.
+Make sure you keep a copy of the police report because you may need to submit it to creditors and others.

-- File a report with the FTC: The Federal Trade Commission has a dedicated website that helps you report identity theft and provides a streamlined personal recovery plan to help you get back to normal.
+• File a report with the FTC: The Federal Trade Commission provides a dedicated website that helps you report identity theft and provides a streamlined personal recovery plan to help you get back to normal.

 Identity protection can help detect fraud

-As a Discover cardmember, you have yet another option to help you protect your identity and personally identifiable information.
+As a Discover® Cardmember, you may have yet another option to help you protect your identity and personally identifiable information.

 Did you know?

-Be sure to stay vigilant in protecting your personal information whenever possible, which can help mitigate the risks.
-Your digital DNA is everywhere, so it’s best to do something to protect it.
+Be sure to stay vigilant in guarding your personal information from identity theft whenever possible, which can help mitigate the risks.
+Your digital DNA is everywhere, so it’s best to protect it.

 Share article